-The north side of the course from Hunters Hill Village through to Milsons Point Village is considered to be a Medium Grade Walk and includes a number of hills.
+The north side of the course from Hunters Hill Village through to Milsons Point Village is a Medium Grade Walk and includes several hills/steep inclines.

-Please enquire at the Information Booth at each Village for more information as you make your way around the course.
+Please enquire at the Information Tent at each Village for more information as you make your way around the course.

-We suggest that participants who wish to use a stroller or pram or are in a wheelchair, have someone to assist them through their journey and investigate the various areas of the course where they would like to travel.
+We suggest that participants who wish to use a stroller/pram or are in a wheelchair, have someone to assist them through their journey and investigate the various areas of the course where they would like to travel.

 What are the decision points?

-There are two points on the course where the course splits and you have to choose which option you would like to walk:
+There are five decision points along the way where the course splits and you can choose which path to take.

-Choice of either taking the bushwalk track through Gore Creek Reserve (mobility restricted) or continue along the footpath by crossing Northwood Road onto River Road, following course signs to re-join with the bushwalk route at Gore Street (accessible).
-Both routes are approximately the same distance.
+B. Accessible track: Continue along the footpath by crossing Northwood Road onto River Road, following course signs to re-join the course at Gore Street (accessible).

 Why do I have to finish in a Village?

 This is the point at which you registered and started so to fully complete the 28km course you must finish where you started.
 If you don’t finish at your starting Village you cannot receive your 'Completed' stamp.